su8/pdfRipper/README.md

 [![C/C++ CI](https://github.com/su8/pdfRipper/actions/workflows/c-cpp.yml/badge.svg?branch=main)](https://github.com/su8/pdfRipper/actions/workflows/c-cpp.yml)

 #### Convert and reduce pdf size while not losing quality. pdfRipper searches for all *.pdf files in the provided folder and compresses them in a row, it creates a new files with starting "optimized_" in their names.
-The program uses threading and will convert all *pdf files in other threads.
+The program uses threading and will convert all *.pdf files in other threads.

 ## Installation